-2021 Parkers Lake Chloride Reduction Project (PL-7) (No change since August): The feasibility study for this project was approved in May 2020 with Alternative 3 being approved for the drainage improvement work.
+2021 Parkers Lake Chloride Reduction Project (PL-7) (No change since Dec 2021): The feasibility study for this project was approved in May 2020 with Alternative 3 being approved for the drainage improvement work.
 After a public hearing was held with no public in attendance, the Commission ordered the project on September 17, 2020 and entered an agreement with the city of Plymouth to implement the project in coordination with commission staff.
-City staff and I have had an initial conversation about this project.
+City staff and I have had an initial conversation about thisproject.
 The city plans to collect additional chloride data this winter in order to better pinpoint the source of high chlorides loads within the subwatershed.
 Partners involved in the Hennepin County Chloride Initiative (HCCI) are interested in collaborating on this project.
 A proposal from Plymouth and BCWMC for the "Parkers Lake Chloride Project Facilitation Plan" was approved for \$20,750 in funding by the HCCI at their meeting in March.
 The project will 1) Compile available land use data and chloride concentrations, 2) Develop consensus on the chloride sources to Parkers Lake and potential projects to address these sources, and 3) Develop a recommendation for a future pilot project to reduce chloride concentrations in Parkers Lake, which may be able to be replicated in other areas of Hennepin County, and 4) help target education and training needs by landuse.
-The first technical stakeholders meeting was held July 26th.
+A series of technical stakeholder meetings are being held this fall and winter to develop recommendations on BMPs.
 Project website: www.bassettcreekwmo.org/projects/all-projects/parkers-lake-drainage-improvement-project